 Provide plenty of eye candy

 Face it.
 We are visual creatures, and we tend to make snap decisions based on first impressions.
 Your real estate agent website provides that first impression, so don’t squander the opportunity.
 Your site should be visually appealing and sophisticated-looking if you want to leave the best impression.
-Additionally, make sure that any pictures you include of yourself or your office are professional quality and up-to-date.
+Additionally, make sure that any pictures you include of yourself or your office are professional and up-to-date.

 Beyond that, you must have the ability to share hi-res beautiful images, interactive maps, slideshows, and videos, including 360° video tours.
 That media will draw in prospective home buyers and keep them there.
 Plus, sellers will be more comfortable working with an agent who can truly showcase their properties.
 You are competing with websites like Zillow for clients’ attention.
 Make sure you can match that level of sophistication.